the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 };
 ~~~~~~~~

 Computed property names might make no sense yet.
 Why should you need a computed property name?
-But you will come to a point where you can use it.
+In the book will come to a point where you can use it.

 ### Exercises: